K-avi/comol/README.txt

 COMOL will also support basic types such as integer, floats, lists, and maybe more advanced ones such as maps.

-I'm designing COMOL while reading the book so I'm not sure to how it will look at the moment .
+I'm designing COMOL while reading the book so I'm not sure to how it will look at the moment.
+I also don't really know if I should write COMOL while reading the book or just follow it and come back later and so on

+PS: COMOL will be very different from the Lox language, at least in the types it support